Taking Control

-Parties are very vulnerable to intuders - the doors are usually unlocked.
-Or, if there's a knock at the door, someone usually opens it without first checking to see who's there.
-Knock, knock.
-Who's there?
-You'd better know...
+Parties are very vulnerable to intruders - the doors are usually unlocked - especially if it's an ongoing party with people coming and going at all hours.
+Or, if there's a knock at the (locked) door, someone usually opens it without first checking to see who's there.
+None are so blind as those who refuse to see the risks of careless security - until crime strikes.
+See the Walk-In and Push-In invasion links listed below.

 • Keep your doors, windows, and exterior doors locked at all times.